 On January 26, 2006, the en banc Court issued a conflicted decision in which the majority ruled for both parties.
 Both parties filed exceptions.
 The Court denied all exceptions and upheld its earlier decision.
 Northbrook filed an appeal to the Pennsylvania Supreme Court.
-The Court heard oral argument on March 4, 2008."
-It is impossible to predict the outcome.
-If taxpayers prevail on all issues, estimated refunds would total about \$150 million.
+The Supreme Court ruled in Northbrook's favor but only on a technicality and did not address the substantive findings of the Commonwealth Court.
+The Supreme Court's decision resulted in an approximately \$7,000.00 credit for Northbrook.